 Any other info is optional but always nice (profile image/avatar, sig line or bio is very handy to have) to be able to get to know group members better with a bit of help via their profile.
 You may make these update now, while waiting for approval.

 More repeaters are planned for 2020.
 We have about 55 repeaters in the close network and another 15 or so on allifiated c-Bridge networks in our region.
 We are now deploying converted FM repeaters as well as we have developed a method that enables almost as good a DMR service as MotoTRBO repeaters.
 We encourage individuals and clubs, ARES groups, etc to BYOB their own repeaters for fill-in services anywhere in our region.
 We will assist you in deploying your assets to come onto the PNWDigital.Net Network.

 We use MotoTRBO repeaters but are client radio agnostic as long as they work properly on our networks.
 While MotoTRBO is fully supported and Anytone AT-D878UV (dual band) are the suggested (mid-range cost) HT options, other models may require their owners to support their radios directly.
 We appreciate and encourage all member to share their codeplugs and experiences with us in our PNW-CPS-Programming-Codeplugs group.

-PNWDigital.Net has added several Brandmeister repeaters and PNWDigital.Net also supports MMDVM devices with our main "Bridget" server but also several others are available for member use.
-HotSpots are able to connect directly into our network locally, providing an alternative to Brandmeister connections which may lack cross-connection sharing.
+PNWDigital.Net has added several Brandmeister talkgroups and PNWDigital.Net also supports MMDVM devices with our various servers which are also for member use.
+HotSpots are able to connect directly into our network via these local servers, providing an alternative to Brandmeister connections which may lack cross-connection sharing.
 We also have a number of BM cross-connected talkgroups as well as our own dedicated BM talkgroup: PNW Regional, TG ID 31771 (timeslot 2 on our c-Bridges).
 If you are on Brandmeister, we have TG # 31771 (PNW Regional 2) on full time on many of our repeaters.